Modern greenhouse interior with thriving plants and organized growing systems

 Are greenhouses worth the investment?

 * Savings estimates based on self-reported data from greenhouse owners and may vary significantly based on local food costs, growing skills, greenhouse size, climate zone, and dedication to year-round growing.
-Your results may differ.
+NGA statistics from the National Gardening Association 2024 report.
+UMN Extension season-extension data from University of Minnesota deep-winter greenhouse research.

 Professional advice: Always consider initial costs, ongoing maintenance, and learning curve when planning your greenhouse investment.